Higher-Order Tensor-Based Deferral of Gaussian Splitting for Orbit Uncertainty Propagation: Introduction

 \Acp{gm} have also proved a powerful tool for modeling nonlinearity-induced non-Gaussian uncertainty distributions while retaining many of the advantages of Gaussian distributions.
+This paper focuses on \acp{gm} in large part because they offer a potentially more tractable representation of uncertainty compared to the outputs of other nonlinear uncertainty propagation techniques.
 The \acp{stt} can be used in coordination with these \acp{gm} to propagate mixands over time \cite{khatri2024HybridMethodUncertainty}.
 The accuracy of a \ac{gm} nonlinear transformation approximation typically relies on the mixture resolution, where higher resolution in the output mixture leads to a better fit with the true non-Gaussian density.
 In adaptive \ac{gm} methods, splitting Gaussians permits a local increase in the resolution of the distribution by adding more mixands.
 To prevent computational waste, however, the directions of splitting must be chosen in a principled manner.
 Various splitting criteria have been proposed based on linearization error~\cite{huber2008entropy}, differential entropy~\cite{demars2013EntropyBasedApproachUncertainty}, total mechanical energy variance~\cite{legrand2023BayesianAnglesOnlyCislunar, iannamorelli2025AdaptiveGaussianMixture}, field of view bounds~\cite{legrand2022SplitHappensImprecise}, linearization change~\cite{tuggle2018AutomatedSplittingGaussian}, and other measures of nonlinearity~\cite{losacco2024LowOrderAutomaticDomain, vittaldevMultidirectionalGaussianMixture}.
 Recently, \cite{kulik2024NonlinearityUncertaintyInformed} introduced new families of higher-order splitting objectives for both identifying nonlinearity \cite{kulikLINEARCOVARIANCEFIDELITY} and optimizing the split direction for general nonlinear transformations.